BOOKS PUBLISHED BY WAJON PUBLISHING COMPANY

 When you find a wildflower, turn to the relevant colour section and scan the photographs for a flower that looks similar.
 Compare the real wildflower with the photograph.
 Read the description which describes the flower and plant in very simple terms.
 Note the size and shape of the leaves, and where the plant grows.
 If you vaguely know the name of the plant, you might try going to the index of common or scientific names.

-Wajon Publishing has also published "How to Enjoy WA Wildflowers" by Jim Barrow.
+Wajon Publishing has also published "How to Enjoy WA Wildflowers" and "How to Enjoy Wildflowers Even More" by Jim Barrow.

 This book describes how plants attract birds, mammals or insects, and whether they use mimicry, sexual deception or buzz pollination, or other flagrant, and sometimes tricky, strategies.